 The pink river dolphin is not all bad in Amazonian stories.
 They are also seen as guardians of the manatee.
-According to legend, if you would like to see a manatee, you must first make peace with the river dolphin.
+According to local legends, if you would like to see a manatee, you must first make peace with the river dolphin.

 As regular seafarers, the ancient Greeks had many stories about dolphins.

 In Homer’s Hymn to Apollo, the god disguises himself as a dolphin, jumps aboard a Cretan merchant ship, and steals it.
 He then makes the ship’s crew serve to become his priests in his temple at Delphi at the base of Mount Parnassus.